MaksimRazuvaev/funny_movie_gif/README.md

 # funny_movie_gif
-this is group collaborative project .
+This is a group collaborative project to entertain users with funny gifs during users' search for info about movies.

 ## User Story
 AS A content consumer with a sense of humor,